 DHT binds to the follicles in the susceptible areas, shrinking and gradually destroying them.
 This process - known as follicular miniaturisation - leads to increasingly finer hairs being produced, as well as causing hair loss.
-This is why the outwardly visible sign of male pattern hairloss is thinning hair and, eventually, often baldness.
+This is why the outwardly visible sign of male pattern hairloss is thinning hair and, eventually, can lead to baldness.

-Further non-medicinal hair growth boosters are frequently used in tandem with these oral and topical remedies and include a range of options from low-level light therapy (LLLT) to nutritional support supplements.
-Belgravia's hair experts have, in fact, developed a premium food supplement for healthy hair growth called Hair Vitalics which is available to both clients and non-clients.
+Belgravia's hair experts have, in fact, developed a premium food supplement called Hair Vitalics which is available to both clients and non-clients.

-This contains a highly-targeted proprietary blend of key vitamins, minerals, amino acids and botanicals which, whilst not intended to replace a balanced diet, can be a convenient way to top up.
-Furthermore, Hair Vitalics for Men also contains an ingredient called saw palmetto – something not ordinarily found in the average diet – which has been shown to lower levels of DHT in the bloodstream.
+This contains a highly-targeted proprietary blend of key vitamins, minerals, amino acids and botanicals which, whilst not intended to replace a balanced diet, can be a convenient way to top up, and includes biotin, zinc and selenium for the maintenance of normal healthy hair growth.

 In a six-hour procedure, thousands of hairs were taken from the back of the singer's shaved scalp and re-implanted in his frontal hairline.
 Photographs the Irishman posted to Instagram paint a painfully vivid picture of just what goes on during this type of operation.

 When people choose a surgical hair restoration route they usually find that the transplanted hair does not grow back straight away; it typically falls out